QLYoo/LFPNet/README.md

 - imgaug >= 0.3.0

 ## Models
-**The model trained on Adobe Image Matting Dataset can only be used and distributed for noncommercial purposes.**
+**The model can only be used and distributed for noncommercial purposes.**

 | Model Name  |   Size   | MSE | SAD | Grad | Conn |
 | :------------: |:-----------:| :----:|:---:|:---:|:---:|